trans-blahaj-lemmy/trans-blahaj-lemmy.github.io/starter-guide/medication.md

 > [TransHub/Hormones - Feminizing](https://www.transhub.org.au/hormones-feminising)

 ## Masculinizing Hormones
 Unlike feminizing hormones, testosterone is not generally combined with any form of estrogen blocker.
+Most results are typically achieved within 3-5 years.
+Common results include greater muscle mass, redistribution of fat on the face and body, the development of masculine facial hair and increase in body hair generally, as well as the deepening of the voice.
+Breast size may reduce, but is unlikely to disappear.

 ### Testosterone Regimen
 Testosterone is normally taken in one of the following forms: